firebirdberlin/tinytimetracker/README.md

-# tinytimetracker
+# TinyTimeTracker

-An android time tracker
+An android time tracker which tracks the time you spend within the range of your WLAN.